mwujek/Senior-Thesis/README.md

+## Days to milestone
 ### now

-- ~~fixed boundary w/ box2D~~
-- ~~fix contour rendering (constrain circles within moving boundaries)~~
-- ~~create more fluid experience (smoother polygon, think about bubble placement, fills, and fixture destruction)~~
-- ~~kill bodies/circles after x amount of time~~
-- create open OSC variables test (need op5 in conjunction with android application)
+- divide screen into two sections
+- double up circle and attractor classes
+- make a seperate sketch for double classes
+- for new sketch, only intiate one circle class, but setup ALL classes

 ### later

-- divide screen into two sections
-- make different classes for 4 circle types (myers-briggs: E/I, N/S, T/F, and J/P)
 - connect / link similar circle classes
-- framecount averaging for smoother transitions
 - Tablet Kiosk Mode
-- Andriod Mode / OSC setup...resources/forums

 ##### research + design + documentation